QM/EFP calculations using BioEFP and FlexEFP

 Introduction

 QM/EFP methods are powerful tools for describing photo- and redox-chemistry in condensed phases, see e.g., Biological chromophores.
 However, setting up QM/EFP calculations for complex systems is not trivial and time-consuming.
-This tutorial presents a computational workflow that helps interested users to setup QM/EFP calculations of photoactive proteins in the format suitable for calculations in Q-Chem.
-It is assumed that the initial structures for QM/EFP calculations are obtained from a Gromacs MD trajectory.
+This tutorial presents a computational workflow that helps interested users to set up QM/EFP calculations of photoactive proteins in a format suitable for calculations in Q-Chem.
+It is assumed that the initial structures for QM/EFP calculations are obtained from a GROMACS MD trajectory.
 GAMESS is used for computing EFP parameters.

-The workflow was tested on several photosynthetic pigment-protein complexes (FMO, PS 1, WSCP).
-While the workflow is reasonably general and can be adapted to other biological and materials systems, the QM/EFP calculations are nowhere “black-box” and the user will need to make some decisions based on the system specifics and the properties of interest.
+The workflow was tested on several photosynthetic pigment-protein complexes (FMO, PS1, WSCP).
+While the workflow is reasonably general and can be adapted to other biological and materials systems, the QM/EFP calculations are not black-box procedures and the user will need to make decisions based on the system specifics and the properties of interest.

 Preliminaries